Shopify/shopify_app/README.md

 $ rails generate shopify_app:shop_model
 ```

-The install generator doesn't create any database models for you and if you are starting a new app its quite likely that you will want one (most of our internally developed apps do!).
-This generator creates a simple shop model and a migration.
-It also creates a model called `SessionStorage` which interacts with `ShopifyApp::SessionRepository`.
-Check out the later section to learn more about `ShopifyApp::SessionRepository`
+The install generator doesn't create any database tables or models for you.
+If you are starting a new app its quite likely that you will want a shops table and model to store the tokens when your app is installed (most of our internally developed apps do!).
+This generator creates a shop model and a migration.
+This model includes the `ShopifyApp::Shop` concern which adds two methods to make it compatible as a `SessionRepository`.
+After running this generator you'll notice the `session_repository` in your `config/initializers/shopify_app.rb` will be set to the `Shop` model.
+This means that internally ShopifyApp will try and load tokens from this model.

 *Note that you will need to run rake db:migrate after this generator*